ZJU-DAILY/Tagore/README.md

 -------------------------------------------------------------------------------
 Currently, Tagore has 5 built-in indexing methods: [NSG](https://www.vldb.org/pvldb/vol12/p461-fu.pdf), [Vamana](https://papers.nips.cc/paper_files/paper/2019/hash/09853c7fb1d3f8ee67a61b6bf4a7f8e6-Abstract.html), [CAGRA](https://arxiv.org/abs/2308.15136), [NSSG](https://arxiv.org/abs/1907.06146), and [DPG](https://ieeexplore.ieee.org/document/8681160).
 These 5 pruning strategies represent foundational pruning methods that influence many others.
 Therefore, the current implementation of the CFS framework supports the extension to a wide range of strategies with minimal changes.

 For existing methods that can reuse the built-in parameter options, we use two examples to illustrate how to implement a pruning strategy by adding a few lines of code.
-Both examples collect kNN candidates using the Collect operation (the last k candidates with `path' parameter in Algorithm 2) and apply the incremental computing model (Figure 6) for filtering.
+Both examples collect kNN candidates using the Collect operation (the last k candidates with 'path' parameter in Algorithm 2) and apply the incremental computing model (Figure 6) for filtering.

 (1) $\alpha$-pruning strategy [[VLDB'25](https://arxiv.org/abs/2410.01231)]